-Participate in group discussion (refer to the schedule below).
+Attend bi-weekly group discussion.
 Peer learning is no less profound than the tutor led learning.

 Complete a course assessment provided by JX.

-This advanced professional development course for writing for chidlren and young people is broken down into the following modules for the purposes of applicants, but it will not necessarily be taught in discrete modules or in a linear fashion.
-The modules provide scaffolding for sessions but there will still be flexibility to respond to the emerging needs of the group.
+This advanced professional development course for playwrighting in facilitation for is broken down into the following modules for the purposes of applicants, but it will not necessarily be taught in discrete modules or in thelinear fashion laid out below.
+There will still be flexibility to respond to the emerging needs of the group.